makerbase-mks/MKS-PI/README.md

 Insert the USB WiFi adapter to one of the 3 usb ports of MKS PI, you have two ways to config it to connect to your router.
 #### Through the config file on the TF card
 - Before power on, insert the TF card to the PC with TF card reader, it would generate two disks on PC
-- Open the "Boot" disk, find the config file "xxxx" and open it with text editing software (e.g. notepad, notepad++, etc.)
+- Open the "Boot" disk, find the config file "**wpa_supplicant-wlan0.conf**" and open it with text editing software (e.g. notepad, notepad++, etc.)
-- Modify the SSID and Password according to your actual router, save the config file
+- Modify the ssid and psk according to your router, save the config file
 - Remove the TF card from the PC, and insert it to the MKS PI It would connect to your router automatically.
 #### Through the serial software(we using Putty to describe below)